box1273002/Entrepreneurship/Business_Plan.md

 **The Service We Are Developing**

-The app will run on Android.

-We will utilise gamification, behavioral psychology, and simple finance-style mechanisms (coins, investments) to create a fun app that helps users break free from digital addiction or casual users who want to be purposeful with their time. *Our Functional and Non Functional Requirements for our project can be found in the appendix*.
+We will utilise gamification, behavioral psychology, and simple finance-style mechanisms (coins, investments) to create a fun app that helps users break free from digital addiction or casual users who want to be purposeful with their time.
+Our Functional and Non Functional Requirements for our project can be found in [*Appendix 1*](#appendix-1).

 <!-- TOC --><a name="15-selling-points"></a>
 ### 1.5 Selling Points